olasunkanmimariam/COVID19_Analysis_using_excel/Capstone project/README.md

 ## Data Source
 Link to the dataset used https://www.kaggle.com/datasets/jimschacko/airlines-dataset-to-predict-a-delay

+With the original dataset, the aim was to predict whether a flight would be delayed.
+However, my task is to analyze this data and tell a story about the entire flight experience.

+The Airlines dataset has 539,383 rows and 9 different features column

+The different Feature names and description are:

+##### Id: Serial No

+##### Airline: Different types of commercial airlines

+##### Flight: Types of Aircraft

+##### Airport From and Airport To: code attributed by IATA to identify the source and destination airport

+##### DayOfWeek: Week day of the flight

+##### Distance: distance

+##### Time: Time Taken to reach the destination

 ## Data Transformation
 Data was transformed and prepared using PowerQuery editor.